shubh-gpuk/SlackClone/README.md

-Creating a slack clone using socket.io
+A slack clone using socket.io